tiefenthaler/uv-datascience-project-template/docs/guides/mkdocs.md

 uv run mkdocs new .
 ```

-This will create a mkdocs.yml file and a docs/ folder with a index.md file.
+This will create a mkdocs.yml file and a docs/ folder with an index.md file.

 ```Text
 project/